tagspaces/documentation/webclipping.md

 We offer experimental browser extension for capturing web content.
 These so called webscraper are available for Chrome and Firefox browsers.

+## TagSpaces Firefox Addon

+* Saving the current webpage as single files including the embedded images and styling information in pure HTML format.
+* Saving the a selected part of the current webpages as HTML file.
+* Saving a screenshot of the visible area of the current webpage as a PNG files.
+* Adding tags in the file names to the sraped files before saving

 ## TagSpaces Chrome Extension

 * Saving the current webpage as single files including the embedded images and styling information in MHTML format.